ascalco/aswebsite/content/posts/websites-with-blogdown-and-hugo.md

 1. Use the Blogdown addin in the RStudio toolbar (Addins > New Post), a friendly alternative to blogdown::new_post().
 See here for more info: https://bookdown.org/yihui/blogdown/rstudio-ide.html.
 Otherwise, copy and edit one of the previous posts.
 Acceptable files are .md/.Rmd/.Rmarkdown.

 2. Work on your post.
 When ready change "draft:" from "yes" to "no".

-Stage post, commit it, push it.
+2.a.
+If the post is a simple text (.md), then the post will be rendered automatically by Netlify's Hugo.
+So, stage the post, commit it, push it.
 Netlify will identify the change and update only that part of the site.

+2.b.
+If the post is Rmarkdown file then render the file individually.
+Then stage, commit, and push the original Rmd file together with th

 3. The previous operation will take the posts under the content folder and render them in HTML.
 When you save a post, you should see the Git panel of RStudio showing you the file just saved ready to be staged, commited, and finally pushed to the GitHub repository.